We are badly bent people with no remedy for our twisted

 When women and children are exploited, raped, sold, bought.

-When we receive the toothless smile of a freshly bathed baby.
+When we receive the toothless smile of a freshly bathed

 When we get our credit card bill.